Santa Clara County Horsemen's Association Club Store Donate Today

 Rachael Parakh

 Having grown up on the East Coast, I always dreamed of the wide-open spaces in the West and someday owning a horse or two of my own.
-When my husband and I moved to San Jose 23 years ago and welcomed two children into our family, I wanted to make sure they had plenty of time in nature and felt comfortable around horses, starting at a young age.
-During the pandemic, our now teenage daughter was blessed to find a thoroughbred, named Digby, whom she rides and cares for with all her heart.
-She is growing in confidence with her horse riding/are and loves the barn life at Golden Shiloh.
+When my husband and I moved to San Jose 26 years ago and welcomed two children into our family, I wanted to make sure they had plenty of time in nature and felt comfortable around horses, starting at a young age.
+Our now teenage daughter was blessed to find a thoroughbred, named Digby, whom she rides and cares for with all her heart.
+She is growing in confidence with her horse riding and loves the barn life at Golden Shiloh.

-As relatively new horse owners, we though it wise to join the Horsemen's.
+As relatively new horse owners, we thought it wise to join the Horsemen's.
 We are beyond thankful to learn from/share in your vast horse experiences, Educational Speaker Night and social events.
 This association really makes a difference in the lives of old and new members.
-I am honored to serve as Publich Relations Director on this didicated board and actively contribute to the the continued growth of SCCHA.
+I am honored to serve as Public Relations Director on this dedicated board and actively contribute to the the continued growth of SCCHA.

 Michelle Celsi